 The aforementioned American bills, SOPA and Protect IP, where so carelessly written, that they would have the power to entirely shut down full websites, such as Facebook, Wikipedia and YouTube for content submitted by users (Hitzik).

-To pass censorship laws like these would totally contravene our own Amendments. free speech is the right to speak you opinion in public without censorship.
+To pass censorship laws like these would totally contravene our own Amendments.
+Free speech is the right to speak you opinion in public without censorship.
 To take away that right would be unconstitutional, and un-American.
 For example, the British Matthew Woods, 19 years old, was sentenced to 12 weeks in jail for simply posting drunken, distasteful jokes about a recent abduction of two girls.
 While the remarks where horribly offensive, no one should be prosecuted for using their voice, and that voice should not be censored.

 Doing such will lead our culture into believing it has a right not to be offended (Chu).